 - We have successfully raised £2.3 million in the last 7 years to fund a complete refurbishment of our vintage Science facilities.
 Funded by a wide range of initiatives and donations including two capital campaigns, parental, alumni and our first major corporate donation and significant support from local and national trusts and grants.

-Another major development was the relocation of the Library from the Sixth Form area into a central position within the school.
-Located in the Headmaster’s quad, the new library is the heartbeat of the school providing reading, study and learning space for the whole school.
-It is a wonderful new space for learning and was entirely funded by a legacy left to the AGS Foundation by Professor William Mead.
-The Professor was an Old Aylesburian, a former Foundation Governor, Chairman of Governors at AGS and a wonderful friend to the School, as well as Emeritus Professor of Geography at University College London.
+- We have relocated our Library from the Sixth Form area into a central position within the School.
+Now located in the Headmaster’s quad, the new library is at the heart of the School providing a reading, study and learning space for the whole school.
+It is a fantastic new space for learning that was entirely funded by a legacy left to the AGS Foundation by Professor William Mead.
+The Professor was an Old Aylesburian, former Foundation Governor, former Chairman of Governors and a wonderful friend to the School, as well as Emeritus Professor of Geography at University College London.

-Finally, the refurbishment and remodelling of the Sixth Form Centre is now complete.
-The facility provides a University style environment for our senior students with The Common Room and patio area as a social space, a study room for up to 40 students downstairs and a Learning Centre upstairs for 140 students.
-The new Sixth Form Learning Centre is being used for silent study and provides much needed space to our students.
-It is a fantastic space and was totally funded by a grant following a successful bid to the Capital Improvement Fund.
+- We have refurbished and remodelled our Sixth Form Centre.
+The facility provides a university- style environment for our senior students with The Common Room and patio area as a social space, a study room for up to 40 students downstairs and a Learning Centre upstairs for 140 students.
+It is an inspiring new Centre that was mainly funded by a grant following a successful bid to the Capital Improvement Fund.

 There is still a vast amount to do.
 Our focus for fundraising this academic year is through the Aylesburian Annual Fund which is raising funds for the refurbishment of our IT facilities and it also supports our important Hardship Fund.